Stockholm Resilience Centre

-Stockholm Resilience Centre (SRC), explores how people and nature can live and develop on a planet under pressure.
-The centre is a collaboration between Stockholm University and the Beijer Institute of Ecological Economics at the Royal Swedish Academy of Sciences.
+Stockholm Resilience Centre (SRC) is a research centre at Stockholm University focused on resilience, sustainability science and social-ecological systems.
+Founded in 2007, it is a collaboration between Stockholm University and the Beijer Institute of Ecological Economics at the Royal Swedish Academy of Sciences.
+The centre has a particular focus on social-ecological resilience, where humans and nature are studied as an integrated whole.

-The centre states that its mission is to:
+Stockholm Resilience Centre states that its mission is to: